| Cheese seems

 babies produce the same material as well: its the stuff

+that soils your clothes when they burp!
 The use of rennet would have been quite a revelation

 to the farmers.
 The combination of cows milk and rennet left its